the-events-calendar/the-events-calendar/readme.txt

 * Default View for Events: Select Calendar or Event list as the default view for the events view
 * Show Comments: Enable or disable comments for events
+* Multiday Event Cutoff: Determine - for multi-day events - whether to hide the last date from grid view if it ends on or before X time
 * Embed Google Maps: Turn on embedded Google Maps and define the height and width of the map
+* Use Pretty URLS: The ability to turn pretty URLs on or off
+* Events URL slug/Single Events URL slug: Customize the slug for your calendar & single events pages
+* Debug: Debugs Event display issues
 * Theme Settings: Add HTML before or after the calendar
 * Customized Defaults: Default organizer/venue data
 * Date / Time format is now managed via the default WordPress setting